CN-TU/remy/README.md

   the link speed (in packets per millisecond), `rtt=` to set the RTT, and `nsrc=` to set the maximum degree of multiplexing.

-If you have any questions, please visit [Remy's Web site](http://web.mit.edu/remy) or e-mail `remy at mit dot edu`.
+If you have any questions regarding Remy, please visit [Remy's Web site](http://web.mit.edu/remy) or e-mail `remy at mit dot edu`.

 -- Keith Winstein